korovod/kenotron/CONTRIBUTING.md

 ## You can contribute in so many ways!

-Some of the ways you can contribute to nanotron:
+Some of the ways you can contribute to Kénotron:

 * Fixing outstanding issues with the existing code;
 * Contributing to the examples or to the documentation;
 * Submitting issues related to bugs or desired new features.